 Now given the issues between Israel and Malaysia could potentially see alienation amongst players, in terms of global friendships in the sport in the context of cultural relationships between countries.

-Some of Squash pros taking the tournament are friends with their fellow competitors and there no doubt the postponement of the tournament could cause some of rift if there are political issues amongst countries.
+Some of the Squash pros taking the tournament are friends with their fellow competitors and there is no doubt the postponement of the tournament could cause some rift if there are political issues amongst countries.

 Sends a negative message to sponsors